Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have been an underdog just two times in their last 10 contests and split those games 1-1.
+- The Twins have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.

-- When it comes to the total, the Twins and their foes are 7-2-1 in their last 10 contests.
+- In their last 10 games with an over/under, the Twins and their opponents have combined to eclipse the total seven times.

-- The Twins' previous 10 games have not had a runline set by sportsbooks.
-In six straight games, Minnesota and its opponent have topped the over/under, with the average total established by sportsbooks being 7.9 runs.
+- Bookmakers have not posted a runline in any of the Twins' past 10 contests.
+Minnesota's last seven contests have gone over the total, and the average over/under during that span was 7.9.

 Twins Betting Records & Stats

-- Minnesota is 3-7 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Minnesota has a record of 6-12, a 33.3% win rate, when it's set as an underdog of +110 or more by sportsbooks this season.

-- The moneyline set for this matchup implies the Twins have a 44.4% chance of walking away with the win.
+- The Twins have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Minnesota's games have gone over the total in 44 of its 96 chances.
+- Minnesota and its opponents have gone over the total this season in 45 of its 97 opportunities.

 - The Twins are 4-7-0 against the spread in their 11 games that had a posted line this season.